Team-Resourceful/ResourcefulBeesDocs/docs/bee_data/custom_bee_data.md

 ### **Apiary Output Amounts** (Optional)

 `apiaryOutputAmounts[]` is an integer array.
-The array consists of **four** values each corresponding tot he appropriate tier apiary.
+The array consists of **four** values each corresponding to the appropriate tier apiary.
 For example the Oreo bee uses this data option:

 ```json
 "apiaryOutputAmounts" : [1,2,3,4]
 ```

-**Note:**
+**Note:** You can specify any value of zero or greater.
+Specifying a value of `-1` defaults to the global output amounts set in the common config file.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTEzOTExODA2NCwtMjA4ODc0NjYxMl19
+eyJoaXN0b3J5IjpbLTE4NzI2OTAxLC0yMDg4NzQ2NjEyXX0=
 -->